MegaDyneSystems/prism32/README.md

 ## License

 See the repository license.
-Project metadata currently declares MIT.
+Project metadata currently declares APACHE 2.0